 This elegant new villa on the north side of Buxton Road has been built to replace a former bungalow of the 1930s.
 It is a well- proportioned building of modern design and good quality, flat-roofed and rendered in a light colour.
-The generous size of the plot allows for landscaping of the deep frontage in keeping with the over-all design.
+It sits well on its site, and is welcome as a single family house on a generous plot of land, which allows for landscaping of the deep frontage in keeping with the over-all design.

 Awarded to the owner and designer of the building - Michael Kemp.

 All content supplied by Brenda Pickett and members of the WCS Planning & Environment Committee